|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 You can also withdraw cash (in Rupees only) from one of the many ATMs in Kathmandu and Thamel itself.
 Several of these ATMs are open around the clock.
 The maximum withdrawal amount is 35,000 Rupees for a 500 Rupees processing fee using your foreign card.
 If you use the money exchange facility at banks and financial institutions, the service fee charge imposed is about four percent or more depending upon the banks.

 Please note most banks in Asia do not accept foreign currencies that are old, torn, or faded.
 We advise you to bring clean new notes.

 How much luggage can I bring to the Sanctuary Trek?

 We assign a porter for every two trekkers.
-The combined weight limit for a porter is 18 kgs.
+The combined weight limit for a porter is 18 kg.
 So, your luggage weight limit is 9 kg.
 We also expect you to carry a small backpack with your valuables in it.
 Please bring only the essentials to the trek.
-You can store your excess luggage at Discovery World Trekking store for free.
+You can store your excess luggage at the Discovery World Trekking store for free.

 We are committed to environmental sustainability and protecting fragile ecosystems.
 Without a doubt, tourism has brought opportunities for wealth generation, employment, infrastructure development, health care, and education in trek regions.
 We are also aware that irresponsible tourism can lead to adverse environmental effects.

 Hence, Discovery World Trekking works together with Kathmandu Environmental Education Project (KEEP) to organize eco-friendly trips that benefit the trekkers and local communities.

 During the Annapurna Sanctuary trek, our well-trained and experienced guides/Sherpas will accompany you to make your journey comfortable.
 Porters will carry your luggage.
 We assign a porter for every two trekkers, but our porters will not carry more than 18 kg of combined luggage.
 If you need, we can also assign one porter per person.